neokibe/tri_wizard_tournament/README.md

 ![StudentRegistry](https://user-images.githubusercontent.com/60643601/79016244-bb775380-7b6e-11ea-8b15-bd7d3b10bc33.png)

 ## Student Details
 This is where upon clicking to view other students registry list, you can click on the student name on the list to view the details of that student.
-This is the screen showing the student details.
+This is the screen showing the other student details.
 ![studentDetails](https://user-images.githubusercontent.com/60643601/79065465-bde1c680-7cb0-11ea-8a79-8042f5bece9a.png)

 ## Spells Registry